shmul/mule/README.md

 # General

-Mule is a RRD tool designed with simplicity of use in mind.
+Mule is an RRD tool designed with simplicity of use in mind.
 Its main use case is applicative monitoring.

 * metrics need not be declared in advance - simple patterns define families of metrics.
 * simple input format